AiJared/DSA_in_python/README.md

 The <b>Auxiliary Space</b> of our implementation is <b>O(1)</b>.

+<b>Inserting a node at the end</b>

+It is also possible to insert a node at the end of a circular linked list.
+Below are the steps of inserting a node at the end of the list

+- Create a new node with the given data.
+- If the list is empty, make the new node the head and point it to itself.
+- Otherwise, traverse the list to find the last node.
+- Set the next pointer of the last node to point to the new node.
+- Set the next pointer of the new node to point back to the head( to maintain the circular structure).

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.